vibbits/training-material/topics/python-programming/tutorials/1_introduction/tutorial.md

 ```

 ## 1.4 Examples
-The above will suffice for the JupyterLab environment introduction.
+The above will suffice for the Jupyter environment introduction.
 We will dive into our first examples before diving into the first chapter of our Python adventure.

 A program needs information (input) to run, and then needs to export its results so that you know what happened (output).
 The easiest way to do this is to send a 'text message' to the screen; this is possible with the print command which we will introduce here.